khushi-411/learnings/research_papers/05_asdl.md

   <img src="images/suif.png" alt="SUIF class hierarchy">
 </p>

-- Attributes in ASDL provides only one level of inheritance.
+- Attributes in ASDL provide only one level of inheritance.
 To handle more types extra intermediate types need to be introduced.
 - The C++ code uses subtyping to express the constraint that a field must be a particular subtype of an abstract class.
-    - In ASDL this is equivalent to using ASDL constructor as a type in the description.
+    - In ASDL this is equivalent to using an ASDL constructor as a type in the description.
 - Issues: how to encode pointers to other tree nodes, making the data structure arbitrary graphs, or encoding pointers to other external data structures such as symbol tables.
-    - Handled using mapping from identifiers to values.
+    - Handled using a mapping from identifiers to values.

 #### ASDL Syntax
-- ASDL description is written by examining the original C++ sources.
+- The ASDL description is written by examining the original C++ sources.
-- ASDL description uses same set of identifiers that the original C++ code uses.
+- ASDL description uses the same set of identifiers that the original C++ code uses.

 #### ASDL Tools
 We have constructed the following tools:
 1. **Prototype Definitions Generator**
     - ASDL is used to describe the internal data structure of a prototype tool that generates code from ASDL descriptions.
-    - The tool work with data structures that represent the **abstract syntax tree (AST)**.
+    - The tool works with data structures that represent the **abstract syntax tree (AST)**.
     - AST is pretty printed to produce the final output.
     - A tool produces a set of C++ functions that automatically pickle and unpickle the C++ data structure.
-    - The clean separation between the abstract and concrete syntax helped isolate important issues of language design from issue of syntax.
+    - The clean separation between the abstract and concrete syntax helped isolate important issues of language design from issues of syntax.
 2. **Graphical Pickle Browser and Editor**
     - The browser is a graphical tool for viewing and editing arbitrary pickled ASDL values.
     - The browser reads two pickles to do this:
-        - An arbitrary pickled ASDL values.
+        - An arbitrary pickled ASDL value.
         - Pickled ASDL description that contains all the ASDL types that occur in the first pickle.
     - The first pickle is displayed as a hierarchical list or a graphical tree.
-    - When the user edits an object, the brower modifies an abstract representation of generic ASDL values in memory.
-The memory representation is than converted into the pickle format.
+    - When the user edits an object, the browser modifies an abstract representation of generic ASDL values in memory.
+The memory representation is then converted into the pickle format.
-    - This makes brower independent of the actual pickling format or concrete syntax of ASDL.
+    - This makes the browser independent of the actual pickling format or concrete syntax of ASDL.
-    - The browser can be used to create, edit, or view ASDL type descriptions by manipulating abstract syntax.
+    - The browser can be used to create, edit, or view ASDL-type descriptions by manipulating abstract syntax.
     - The browser is implemented in C. The definitions generator and the parser for ASDL description are implemented in Standard ML.
 3. A tool to convert between the original C++ SUIF data structures and data structures produced from the ASDL description by the definitions generator.